mdsimon2/RPi-CamillaDSP/README.md

 ### 8) Enable USB gadget (optional)

 The RPi4/5 can be used as USB input / output device, this is known as a USB gadget.
 This step is only required for configurations using the USB gadget as capture device.
-See USB gadget configuration section for more detail.

 Open config.txt in nano.